 Two Types of Experiential Marketing Data

 - Survey Data: Response data is almost always collected via a tablet PC and uploaded seamlessly to one of our web-based survey management tools

-- Field Reporting Data: Observational data includes attendance, number of interactions and samples distributed at the event.
+- Field Reporting Data: Observational data includes attendance, number of interactions, and samples distributed at the event.

 PortMA passion and persistence pay off.

-Sometimes one market team may want to activate at an event before the reporting format is fully implemented or uniformed.
-Sometimes, due to legal constraints, teams are not permitted to distribute liquid samples in their market, so they have to distribute a spirit-based edibles (jello shots, cake bites or the like).
+Sometimes a market team may want to activate at an event before the reporting format is in full swing.
+For instance, due to legal constraints, some beverage sample teams cannot distribute liquid samples in their market.
+Instead, they have to distribute spirit-based edibles (jello shots, cake bites, or the like).

 Sometimes we have clients who want full control and management of the data before handing it off to us.
 While this is understandable, it may, nonetheless, hinder our ability to ensure data consistency.
-At PortMA we are prepared and ready for these obstacles.
+At PortMA prepare and are ready for these obstacles.
 Our Field Services department tackles issues head-on the second our clients send the data our way.
-This includes digging through dozens of spreadsheets, looking for discrepancies and tracking them back to their source.
+This includes digging through dozens of spreadsheets, looking for discrepancies, and tracking them back to their source.

 Our clients hire us for our program measurement consistency and accuracy.
 That is only achievable with preparation, communication and attention to detail, each of which are passions of PortMA!

 - Experiential Measurement Blueprint

 - Event Impression Calculator